Toddy Bear by Don Christensen

 Disney

-In 1937 he found employment at the Walt Disney Studios as an animator (in-betweener) and scriptwriter.
-Here he contributed to classic animated features such as 'Snow White and the Seven Dwarfs' (1937), 'Pinocchio' (1940) and 'Dumbo' (1941).
-In 1941 the studio got involved in a huge strike, which caused many - including Christensen - to leave Disney and try their luck at other cartoon studios.
+In 1937, Christensen found employment at the Walt Disney Studios as an animator (in-betweener) and scriptwriter.
+He contributed to classic animated features such as 'Snow White and the Seven Dwarfs' (1937), 'Pinocchio' (1940) and 'Dumbo' (1941).
+In 1941, the studio went on strike, which caused many employees, including Christensen, to leave Disney and try their luck at other cartoon studios.

 Looney Tunes